TheBaljitSingh/Market-Se/README.md

 ### Contributing
 If you want to make modifications or contribute to this project, feel free to raise a Pull Request (PR) with your changes!

----

-Feel free to modify any part to better suit your style!